 On the federal level, racial discrimination is the subject of Title VII of the Civil Rights Act of 1964.
 Under Title VII, the following is illegal on the basis of race: failing to or refusing to hire someone, firing or disciplining someone, paying an employee less, failing to provide promotions or benefits, and segregating employees.
 Each state then differs in racial discrimination laws that add to the protections provided in Title VII.
 For example, in New York State, there is the New York City Human Rights Law that adds protected classes from discrimination in addition to that of race.

 Seek Legal Assistance Today

 If you have experienced racial discrimination in the workplace, seek legal assistance today.
-The Law Office of Christopher Q. Davis, located in New York City, can assist you.
+The Working Solutions Law Firm, located in New York City, can assist you.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.